 SIM Swap API

-The standardized SIM Swap API enables seamless integration of SIM swap detection and management functionality into your applications.
-This API enhances security by identifying potentially fraudulent activity and providing an additional layer of protection against unauthorized access.
+The standardised SIM Swap API allows you to integrate SIM swap detection and management functionality into your applications, enhancing security by identifying potentially fraudulent activity and providing an additional layer of protection.

 Overview of the SIM Swap CAMARA API